PureMagic: A Dynamic Scheduler for Lattice Surgery: Introduction

 \section{Introduction}

 The immense potential of quantum computing is tempered by the high error rates observed in existing hardware.
 As a result, scalable architectures must rely on Quantum Error Correction Codes (QECCs), which encode fewer logical qubits into many physical qubits to detect and correct errors.
 The surface code~\cite{kitaev2003fault,fowler2012surface} is a widely studied QECC because it requires only nearest-neighbor interactions on a two-dimensional grid, making it especially well-suited to hardware that provides planar connectivity between physical qubits (e.g. superconducting qubits).
 Long-range interactions between logical qubits are provided via lattice surgery, the dynamic merging and splitting of code patches using targeted measurements and hardware manipulations~\cite{horsman2012surface}.
+Routing long-range interactions requires dedicated \emph{bus} patches that act as intermediaries between distant data qubits, in addition to the \emph{data} patches corresponding to qubits in the circuit.

 Surface codes face a fundamental challenge: they cannot directly implement arbitrary quantum gates.
 Instead, they rely on a restricted set of operations supplemented by \emph{magic states}, which are specially prepared quantum states that enable universal computation~\cite{bravyi2005universal}.
 Magic state preparation has historically required distillation protocols that consume thousands of noisy auxiliary states to produce a single high-fidelity magic state, creating enormous resource overhead~\cite{fowler2018low}.

-The execution of a high-level quantum circuit on a target QECC such as a surface code employs a compiler to transform a sequence of single- and two-qubit interactions into multi-qubit Pauli product measurements for Pauli Basis Computation~\cite{bravyi2016pbc,Litinski_2019}.
-The goal of the compiler is to minimize the space (qubits) and time (logical cycles) of the compiled program.
-Doing so efficiently requires managing the additional logical qubits needed for routing long-distance operations and preparing magic state.
-To address this challenge, existing surface-code architectures assign fixed roles to different regions of the grid: \emph{data} qubits store program state, \emph{bus} qubits enable routing via lattice surgery, and dedicated \emph{magic} patches produce magic states.
-These designs typically assume large, space-intensive magic-state distillation factories~\cite{bravyi2005universal} placed statically along the grid boundary.
+These large distillation factories deliver magic states at a deterministic rate by running many staggered blocks in parallel at the cost of a large, fixed footprint: 121--176 dedicated patches per magic state output port, depending on the required error rate~\cite{Litinski_2019}.
+This overhead constrains where magic states can be produced and forces static, peripheral placement of magic resources.